flapanther33781/poe-filter/docs/README.md

 The poe.ninja website tracks market values of many items in a much more granular fashion than the PoE filter system allows, so we might be able to get more info from poe.ninja than we can from the game.
 How does this help us?
 It gives us three possibilities:

 - If poe.ninja tells us that some variants of a particular basetype are above our Unique Item Breakpoint and some are below, then we can continue to highlight those items with a gray background.
 - If poe.ninja tells us that EVERY variant of a particular basetype is ABOVE our Unique Item Breakpoint then we can highlight those items based on the lowest common denominator.
 Say there are only two items in a particular basetype.
-Once is worth 10c and the other is 20c.
-If my breakpoint is 5c I know I can highlight all occurrences of that basetype as being worth at least 10c.
+One is worth 10c, and the other is 20c.
+If my breakpoint is 5c I know I can highlight all occurrences of that basetype not with a gray background, but as being worth at least 10c.
 - If poe.ninja tells us that every variant of a particular basetype is BELOW our Unique Item Breakpoint then we know we can hide all of those items without missing anything important.

 NOTE 1: In reality, this Unique Item Breakpoint feature is not 100% foolproof.
 Experienced players know that there are 'price-fixers' out there who intentionally list expensive items below their real value to trick newer players into selling that item more cheaply - BUT - experienced players ALSO know that expensive items rarely drop in low-tier areas of the game.
 So you can kind of work with it in the low-tier areas.
 To be safe we have included an Override feature with this tool.